 On the other side, all but two of the twenty-seven contractor-representatives are startled.
 They quietly exchange worried looks.
 Clay glances to his left, checking on Henry, his “Co-Chair” and newly appointed Director of Labour Relations.

 Henry is younger than all but one at the table.
-He is taller, with a thick black moustache and full head of black hair.
+He is taller, with a thick black mustache and full head of black hair.
 Henry’s light, striped suit is calculated to blend in to most backgrounds.
 With this sun shining directly on it, the suit glares in the face of the union reps who look at him.
 So they don’t.
 Within, Henry is as concerned as the others in his group.
 Outwardly, he has learned to strictly control his facial muscles.
 They remain perfectly relaxed, because he has willed them so.

 Allowing the reverberations to die down for a minute, Clay’s head rises fully above his collar.
 Seeing him out of the corner of his eye, Henry is reminded of a groundhog poking up in a field on his farm.
 Thinking, He’s more like the grizzly playfully scratching his back on a tree then suddenly taking off after you with a big mouthful of grinning teeth.